18 Best Alternatives to Upwork for Freelancers and Businesses

 It seems that businesses do not pay fees here, while freelancers pay 50% commissions.
 That’s an untypical imbalance.
 There are also some additional fees for editing and translation certifications mentioned on the site.

 Becoming a “Tasker” on TaskRabbit opens your opportunities to work on all types of projects in your area.
 That’s what makes this alternative to Upwork stand out.
 Sometimes, working online is not for everyone.
 Having the opportunity to offer your services locally to those searching is a great way to boost your client base.

 Visit TaskRabbit’s introductory Tasker page and walk through the prompts to set up your local service provider account.
-For this platform, providing an accurate location is key to finding jobs in your area.
-Currently, TaskRabbit only connects clients and service providers in 53 U.S. cities.
+Providing an accurate location is key to finding jobs in your area for this platform.

 Listing your services with TaskRabbit opens new opportunities and helps you gain exposure to potential clients.
 From cleaning to shopping and delivery to handyman services, you’ll find it all on this local Upwork alternative.

 Taskrabbit fees for freelancers

 Freelancers on Taskrabbit are called Taskers.
 They pay a non-refundable registration fee of $25.
 There are no additional fees for taskers.